zxol/airbnbapi/README.md

 - The returned data format is pre-parsed JSON, i.e. a javascript object.
 Multiple records will be returned as an array.
 - The auth system is a simple crypto token.
 For the uninitiated, this is like a username and password in one.
 You will need to supply a token for every protected function call.
 (I'll improve this soon)
 - Yeah, I know, airlock is a massive pain in the posterior.
 - Error reporting and data validation is spotty at this stage!
+- This library only has one dependency - request-promise.

 # Getting started 👨‍💻